itscarlosrufo/e2e-ts-gql-workshop/README.md

 🗣https://slides.com/carlosrufo/end-to-end-type-safe-graphql-apps-typescript-nyc

-Don't hesitate to contact if you'd have any doubt!
+Don't hesitate to contact if you'd have any question!

 Thanks for coming 😄